airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 When you contrast this with what BootStrap (which is kind of a component library as well as a CSS framework) offers, I feel that designers have *waaaay* more freedom to customise the look and feel of their app using BootStrap than you have with Material Design.
-And they can do this without affecting usability or breaking common UI-conventions.
+And they can do this without affecting usability or breaking common UI conventions.

 ## Prototyping with Angular